FY 2026 STATUS Construction

 Estimated Cost $115 Million

 Lake Borgne is located southeast of Lake Pontchartrain, separated by The Rigolets and the stretches of I-10 and Highway 90 that connect New Orleans East to St. Tammany Parish and the Northshore.
-As such, Lake Borgne is a critical first line of defense from hurricanes and other storms in the Gulf of Mexico that threaten the southeast part of the state.
+Given its location, the lagoon is a critical first line of defense from hurricanes and other storms threatening southeastern Louisiana.

-Over the last 50 years, saltwater intrusion, subsidence, and major storms have turned the previously thriving marshland in and around Lake Borgne into open water.
+Over the past 50 years, saltwater intrusion, subsidence, and major storms have transformed the once-thriving marshland around Lake Borgne into open water.

-The project also reinforces the Hurricane and Storm Damage Risk Reduction System (HSDRRS) around the Greater New Orleans region by providing an added layer of defense and protection, demonstrating the best of CPRA's approach to integrated restoration and protection.
+In addition to the project’s benefit on storm surge reduction, it also reinforces the Hurricane and Storm Damage Risk Reduction System (HSDRRS) around the Greater New Orleans region, providing an additional layer of defense and showcasing CPRA's integrated approach to restoration and protection.